 return the Software and the Documentation and all copies of the Software and the Documentation to Sword or, at Sword’s option, destroy the same and on written request, certify to Sword that they have been so destroyed; and

-where the Agreement has been terminated by Sword under Section 16.1 or by either party under Section 17.3 pay to Sword the pro-rated portion of any unpaid portion of the License Fees, Maintenance Charges and any other sums stated to be due to Sword pursuant to Transaction Documents and Statements of Work then in effect, or where applicable the terminated Transaction Documents and Statements of Work for Services and Software provided up to the termination date.
+where the Agreement has been terminated by Sword under Section 16.1 or by either party under Section 17.3 pay to Sword the pro-rated portion of any unpaid portion of the License Fees, Maintenance Charges and any other sums stated to be due to Sword pursuant to Purchase Orders s then in effect, or where applicable the terminated Purchase Orders for Services and Software provided up to the termination date.

 Any expiry or termination of this Agreement shall not affect any accrued rights or liabilities of either party nor shall it affect the coming into force or the continuance in force of Sections that are expressed to come into force or continue in force on expiry or termination or that do so by implication.